February Reflections: Weight Loss, Walking, and Rethinking Cardio

 The result was a 15-pound weight loss, along with noticeable changes in body composition.
 Clothes fit differently.
 Strength improved.
 Recovery improved.

 Now it’s January, after the holidays.
 In my family, there are a lot of birthdays between November and January, which means plenty of Nana’s cakes.
-I’m up a few pounds—and I’m okay with that.
+I’m up about a few pounds—and I’m okay with that.

 What I Changed